glossary

 What it means

 Other vendors use similar but not identical names — AWS uses Foundational, Associate, Professional, and Specialty tiers, while Cisco uses Entry, Associate, Professional, and Expert.
-The label matters: an 'Associate' or 'Professional/Expert' credential usually assumes hands-on experience, so it is rarely a sensible first step for a complete beginner.
+The label is not a substitute for the vendor's own statement: check the experience each specific credential says it requires or recommends before treating a tier name as a starting point.

 Definitional only — read the specific vendor's level definition before assuming a credential is entry-level.

-CIT-02AWS — Associate/Professional certification tiersOfficial source pageAmazon Web Services — AWS Certified Solutions Architect Associate
+CIT-02AWS — Associate/Professional certification tiersAmazon Web Services — AWS Certified Solutions Architect Associate2026-07-05

 RoleMath planner